 Security (ext.
-4250)

-Director of Security-Ernie Paquette

-Sergeant-Rich Scheffler

-Emergencies (ext.
-210)

-Non-emergencies (ext.
-4250 or "0")

-From off campus (802-447-4250)
+4250) Director of Security-Ernie Paquette Assistant Director of Security-Rich Scheffler Emergencies (ext.
+210) Nonemergencies (ext.
+4250 or "0") From off campus (802-447-4250)

 Students should report any problems, suspicious situations, or facilities concerns to Security as soon as they arise.
 The Security staff will report concerns to the appropriate staff or department, and if necessary, will contact other resources as needed.